BingHanLin/vscode-file-orchestrator/README.md

 -   **Jump to Related Files**: Quickly navigate between related files.
 -   **Bulk Replace**: Perform string replacements across related files.
 -   **Open All Related Files in New Group**: Open all related files as tabs in a new editor group (horizontal split).
--   **Customizable Extension Lists**: Define and use custom lists of related file extensions.
+-   **Customizable Extension Groups**: Define and use custom groups of related file extensions for different project types.
+-   **Related Files Sidebar**: View and open all related files for the current file in a dedicated sidebar panel.
+-   **Commands Sidebar**: Trigger all File Orchestrator commands directly from a sidebar panel.

 ## Installation